prabhuprabhakaran/aws-lambda-sync/README.md

   - While Uploading the changes to AWS, it will do a auto backup the function in AWS to local
   - While downloding the changes form AWS, it will do a auto backup of the local functions
-  - We can ealily fallback at any point
+  - Able to ealily fallback at any point
+  - Facilitate to store all the functions to GIT
+  - Facilitate to do the CI/CD for the Lambda function development
-  - We can Upload/download functions
+  - Able to Upload/download functions
   - All functions are backuped locally

-You can also:
   - Download more than one functions at a time
+  - Supports startswith functionality for multiple functions
   - Upload more than one functions at a time
+  - Supports relative and absolute paths on Source Path

 ## Usage
 aws-lambda-sync is smple to use.